-The Section 151 Officer will ensure the Authority introduces and maintains procedures for verifying and recording the identity of counterparties and reporting suspicions.
+The Section 151 Officer will ensure the Authority introduces and maintains procedures for verifying and recording the identity of counterparties and reporting suspicions and will ensure that staff involved are properly trained.

 TMP10: Staff training / qualifications

 The Section 151 Officer will ensure that all staff involved in the treasury management service shall be fully equipped to undertake the duties and responsibilities allocated to them.